Cryotherapy and Red Light Therapy: How business owners can generate more revenuesolbasiumadmin

 Photobiomodulation is a straightforward procedure that delivers light to tissues in the skin and deep below.
 Because of their bioactivity, the red and infrared light wavelengths between 650 and 850 nanometers (nm) are often referred to as the “therapeutic window.”
 Red light therapy devices Red light emits wavelengths of between 620-700 nm.

 These wavelengths penetrate the skin to reach damaged cells.
 Once absorbed into the cells, red light stimulates the function of mitochondria, also known as the “powerhouse” of the cell.
 Mitochondria convert food into a form of energy the cell uses for everyday function.
 Stimulating energy production in this way helps cells recover from damage.
 These wavelengths also help increase the production of nitric oxide that causes blood vessels to widen, enhances exercise and recovery, and stimulates the release of insulin and growth hormone.

 Red light therapy is a fast, convenient, and non-invasive approach that treats a wide variety of conditions.
 One of the greatest advantages to red light therapy is that providers can combine it with almost any other treatment, including physical therapy, medicine, and even cryotherapy.
 Red light therapy causes little to no side effects or complications, so it is safe for almost every patient and for inclusion in nearly every treatment plan.

 Red light therapy can enhance performance and recovery

-Red light therapy, also known as redlight therapy, can increase muscle mass, which in turn, can increase performance.
+Red light therapy can increase muscle mass, which in turn, can increase performance.
 A 2016 study of identical twins showed that using red light therapy on leg muscles right after exercising increased muscle mass.

 This means photobiomodulation allows gym owners, personal trainers, and physical therapists to help their clients and patients enhance muscle performance while doing their regular training exercises or therapy.